OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 ### Create the function that protects the sheet

-1. Open the file \function-file\function-file.js.
+1. Open the file **.\commands\commands.js**.

-2. The file already has an Immediately Invoked Function Expression (IFFE). *Outside of the IIFE*, add the following code.
-Note that we specify an `args` parameter to the method and the very last line of the method calls `args.completed`.
+2. Add the following function immediately after the `action` function.
+Note that we specify an `args` parameter to the function and the very last line of the function calls `args.completed`.
 This is a requirement for all add-in commands of type **ExecuteFunction**.
 It signals the Office host application that the function has finished and the UI can become responsive again.

     ```js
     function toggleProtection(args) {